 There are two different types of interest rates, adjustable and fixed.
 With an adjustable-rate loan, your rate will be fixed for a certain time period, and then fluctuate with the market after that.
 With a fixed-rate loan, your interest rate won’t ever change.
 While your rate with an adjustable-rate loan may be lower initially, it will likely end up costing you more over the life of your loan, depending on the market.

 There are many different types of loans – conventional, FHA, VA, USDA – just to name a few.
-Mortgage interest rates can vary greatly depending on which loan you are applying for.
+Mortgage interest rates can vary depending on which loan you are applying for.

 Factors Outside of Your Control